apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/CommandsManual.md

 This command is documented in the [File System Shell Guide](./FileSystemShell.html).
 It is a synonym for `hdfs dfs` when HDFS is in use.

+### `gridmix`

+Gridmix is a benchmark tool for Hadoop cluster.
+More information can be found in the [Gridmix Guide](../../hadoop-gridmix/GridMix.html).

 ### `jar`

 Usage: `hadoop jar <jar> [mainClass] args...`